Enhance ML and LLM Insights with Custom Metrics

-Custom metrics offer the flexibility to define metrics that align precisely with your machine learning requirements.
+Custom metrics offer the capability to define metrics that align precisely with your machine learning requirements.
 Whether it's tracking business KPIs, crafting specialized performance assessments, or computing weighted averages, custom metrics empower you to tailor measurements to your specific needs.
-Seamlessly integrate these custom metrics throughout the Fiddler platform, leveraging them in dashboards, alerting, and performance tracking.
+Seamlessly integrate these custom metrics throughout Fiddler, leveraging them in dashboards, alerting, and performance tracking.

-Craft novel metrics by harnessing a blend of your model's existing dimensions and functions, employing a familiar query language called Fiddler Query Language (FQL) .
-This capability enables you to amalgamate features, metadata, predictions, and actual outcomes using a rich array of aggregations, operators, and metric functions, thereby expanding the depth of your analytical insights.
+Create user-defined metrics by employing a simple query language we call Fiddler Query Language (FQL).
+FQL enables you to leverage your model's features, metadata, predictions, and outcomes for new data fields using a rich array of aggregations, operators, and metric functions, thereby expanding the depth of your analytical insights.

 Note: To add a Custom Metric using the Python client, see fdl.CustomMetric